-Yard games can be a great deal of fun, and from the looks of some of the ideas I’ve found kicking around online, you needn’t spend a fortune buying the ready-made games available at stores like Wal-mart.
-There’s a wide variety of materials you can use to create these entertaining games, but I’ve noticed pool noodles and wood seem to be the most popular ones.
+Yard games can be a great deal of fun, and from the looks of some ideas I’ve found kicking around online, you needn’t spend a fortune buying the ready-made games available at stores like Wal-mart.
+There’s a wide variety of materials you can use to create these entertaining games, but I’ve noticed pool noodles and wooden ones seem to be the most popular.

-So if you’re curious about how you can use pool noodles, wood or something else to entertain your summertime guests, read on!
+So if you’re curious about how you can use pool noodles, wood or something else to entertain your summer guests, read on!

-Pool noodles are not just for swimming around in the pool, and they can be used to make some fantastic yard games!
+Pool noodles can make some fantastic yard games instead of using them for the pool!
 Plus, you can often find a wide variety of colors and styles at your local dollar store.

-I stumble across this brilliant idea from PBS For Parents to create three types of obstacles out of pool noodles!
-All you need in addition to a selection of pool noodles are some duct tape, yard stakes, and some sponge footballs.
-What a great way to spend an afternoon!
+I stumbled across this brilliant idea from PBS For Parents to create three types of obstacles out of pool noodles!
+All you need besides a selection of pool noodles are some duct tape, yard stakes, and some sponge footballs.

 Pool Noodle Games